A 48-Year-Old Woman Adopts A Child In Need Of A Home And Later Gives Him Her Kidney

 — surgicalcaps.com (@surgicalcaps) December 16, 2018

 Under the care of Nicole and her husband, the baby survived almost 30 surgeries and came out on the other side.
-Now at 4-years-old he provides them with overwhelming joy despite his many hardships.
+Now at 4-years-old, he provides them with overwhelming joy despite his many hardships.
 “He’s such a ray of sunshine,” Nicole said.

 “It’s hard to imagine some of the things he’s gone through.
 You look at him and he looks like a normal child, but then you lift up his shirt and you see so many scars from all of his surgeries.”

 The family faced a new obstacle in 2016 when they discovered that Sebastian’s remaining kidney was beginning to fail.
 Desperate to do whatever she could to help her son, Nicole decided to have herself tested to see if she was a possible match.
 Although told the chances were slim, doctors at Indiana University Health were shocked to find that she was indeed a perfect match for the little boy.
 After a successful transplant surgery, young Sebastian is now thriving and living life as a normal 4-year-old.
 Nicole says she is overwhelmed with gratitude in watching her son’s incredible progress.
 “God had a plan,” she said.